ihsn/sdcAppDocs/installation.rst

 ------------------------------------------------------------------------------------
 .. code-block:: R

-		install.packages()
-		second
+		install.packages("sdcMicro")

 Install the latest version of the sdcMicro add-on package (internet connection is required).

-To do so open the application R and type the commands install.packages(“sdcMicro”).
+To do so launch R and type the command install.packages(“sdcMicro”).
 A prompt will ask you to select a CRAN mirror (server) to install the package from.
-Note: also dependencies will be installed and the installation may take some time.
+Note: R will automatically install any necessary and missing dependencie.
+This may take some time.
-Dependencies are other add-on packages, of which the functionality is required to run the sdcMicro package.
+Dependencies are other add-on packages, which provide aditional functionality required to run the sdcMicro package.

-You can now load the sdcMicro package by typing library(sdcMicro) and launch the application by typing sdcApp().
+Once teh sdcMicro package is installed you can now load it by typing at the R command prompt: library(sdcMicro) and launch the application by typing sdcApp().

 The application opens in your default web browser through the local host IP 127.0.0.1: